 by Randy Reynolds

-I'm eight years old, traipsing on a windless afternoon after my grandfather as he forces a manual plow through the hard-packed ground.
+I'm eight years old, traipsing on a windless 1957 afternoon behind my grandfather as he forces a manual plow through the hard-packed ground.
+There is no mule and no motor, only his own muscle and willpower to propel the primitive plow through the field at the corner of Hancock Avenue and Wildwood Drive in Gainesville, Georgia.
 I want to be like Papa.
 I want to do everything he does.
 "Papa, slow down," I whine.
 "Let me do it."
 He ignores me and I feel my sense of injustice rising.

 Although he pushes the very earth before him and I have only myself and my pique to carry, his long, loping hardscrabble-farmer stride carries him so far ahead of me that I know he can't hear me anymore so I demonstrate my feelings by throwing myself to the ground.
 Rolling over and over, disturbing several of his newly-plowed rows, I get the cool red soil all over me, I lick my lips and taste it.
 Not bad.

 I lie face upward, not sure if the cottony clouds in a bright blue sky are moving or if the earth is.
 Now I'm dizzy as well as angry, waiting for Papa to come back down the row and deal with me.
 If he'll only stop to listen, I can tell him that I want to plow, too; that I want to be like him.
 I think he'll be so honored that he'll turn the plow over to me and stand back to proudly watch me finish plowing his side yard and he'll go inside to brag on me to Mama Maude and, later in the week when my daddy returns to get me, Papa might tell him about it and Daddy might be proud of me, too.
 That feeling is what I live for, but it's hard to come by for a little boy who happens to be the oldest child in a large and growing family, and therefore the one who gets the least attention.